moten-07/moten-07/setup.md

 * `/shared` is for the code that will be shared between all targets in the project.
   The most important subfolder is `commonMain`.
 If preferred, you can add code to the platform-specific folders here too.

+### Devlop

+1. remember: use in this @Composable
+2. viewModel: use in more @Composable